vesk4000/Couriers/README.md

 ### Add Procedures

 The procedures which add entries in the various tables of the database are pretty simple.
 For most of the tables all we check for are whether the entry already exists and for the ones that have a phone number we check if the phone number if valid.
-For the procedure which adds entries into the `Orders` table we also check if the IDs which were provided exist in the respective tables.
+For the procedure which adds entries into the `Orders` table we check if the IDs which were provided exist in the respective tables.

 ```sql
 create or alter proc udp_AddClient